Menu

 History of SSA

-Happy birthday, SSA!
-This year, we are celebrating the Diamond Jubilee of the Statistical Society of Australia (SSA)!
+In 2012, we celebrated the Diamond Jubilee of the Statistical Society of Australia (SSA)!

 Initially founded as the “Statistical Society of New South Wales” in 1947 the Stats Society quickly gained a strong base of followers.
 In 1962 it joined forces with the Canberra Statistical Society to create a national Statistical Society.
 The Rules, SSA's constitution for a new national Central Council, were written in the same year with the NSW Society and Canberra Society amalgamating and forming its first state branches.
 Pat Moran was elected the first president of the Statistical Society of Australia.